 A solution for expensive human errors

-Marketing Production is extremely error prone, with a myriad of small technical settings needing to be spot on, when print-ready files are being created.
-Whether it’s resolution, size or metadata, these protocols guarantee maximum execution options later.
-So, once the technical color profile decisions, pre-press, and PDF standards are entered once, the print-ready PDFs produced will be consistent and match those specs every single time – meaning an end to expensive and embarrassing errors which are often blamed on the printers, but are more commonly caused by a designer under deadline pressure clicking one of the dozens of options incorrectly when creating the print-ready PDF ‘by hand’.
+Marketing Production is extremely error-prone, with many small technical settings needing to be spot on when print-ready files are being created.
+Whether it’s resolution, size, or metadata, these protocols guarantee maximum execution options later.
+So, once the technical color profile decisions, pre-press, and PDF standards are entered once, the print-ready PDFs produced will be consistent and match those specs every single time – meaning an end to expensive and embarrassing errors which are often blamed on the printers, but are more commonly caused by a designer under deadline pressure clicking one of the dozens of options incorrectly when creating the print-ready PDF ‘by hand.’

-This kind of empowerment significantly reduces the pressure on ‘go to people’ in your organization, who spend much of their day finding items for other people – while the requester is held up completing their tasks while they wait for access to the digital asset they need.
+This kind of empowerment significantly reduces the pressure on ‘go-to people’ in your organization, who spend much of their day finding items for other people – while the requester is held up completing their tasks.
+At the same time, they wait for access to the digital asset they need.

-Taking a synchronised approach to those ‘static’ assets and the concept of collaborative brand management using a brand management tool removes the integration risks involved.
+Taking a synchronized approach to those ‘static’ assets and the concept of collaborative brand management using a brand management tool removes the integration risks involved.

-Choosing a solution that has brand management, DAM and brand automation built into its DNA on the same platform is the optimum scenario.
-You may not need one element initially, but you know it’s built for scale and using the same processes and interface can choose DAM, Brand or automation individually or together and know they’ll work seamlessly.
+Choosing a brand management solution, DAM, and brand automation built into its DNA on the same platform is the optimum scenario.
+You may not need one element initially, but you know it’s built for scale.
+Using the same processes and interface can choose DAM, Brand, or automation individually or together and know they’ll work seamlessly.
 In short, you shouldn’t be buying anything that you’re not going to use today.

 Brand Automation saves 5000 hours per annum

 When you’ve got a brand management solution, you’ll find that there is still some scope for human error – particularly entering complex data or pricing information and imagery.
-Brand Automation allows you to connect your source of data, pricing, and imagery directly to your designs.
+Brand Automation allows you to connect your data source, pricing, and imagery directly to your designs.

-This is most useful where there is a high frequency of design usages where cut and paste errors can create an unmanageable level of errors.
+This is most useful where there is a high frequency of design usages where cut and paste errors can create an unmanageable error level.

-One retailer franchise group, Expert Hardware, a hardware group based in Ireland reckoned that installing Brand Automation gave their franchisees back 5000 hours per annum by automating their point of sale material using a self-service system.
-Valuable hours and very fast payback for this highly successful retail pioneer.
+One retailer franchise group, Expert Hardware, a hardware group based in Ireland, reckoned that installing Brand Automation gave their franchisees back 5000 hours per annum by automating their point of sale material using a self-service system.
+Valuable hours and swift payback for this highly successful retail pioneer.

 What’s the ideal solution?

-There are multiple solutions in the brand management marketplace, but just a few which really accommodate the needs we’ve described above.
+There are multiple solutions in the brand management marketplace, but just a few who really accommodate the needs we’ve described above.